Farm manager

 Look for job vacancies at:

-Some specialist recruitment agencies handle farm manager vacancies, including:
+Some specialist recruitment agencies handle farm manager vacancies, including 4xtrahands and De Lacy Executive.

 Professional development

-If you enrol on a management trainee scheme, your training will be structured and comprehensive.
-In other situations, your training will mainly be carried out on the job.
+If you join a graduate or management trainee scheme, your training will usually be structured and comprehensive.
+In other situations, most learning happens on the job.

-Lantra, the Sector Skills Council for the environmental and land-based sector, has details of regional and national courses that are relevant to farm management.
-They cover topics such as farm conservation, animal health and welfare, bookkeeping and tax and coaching for farming businesses.
-For more details, see Lantra accredited training and qualifications.
+Lantra, the Sector Skills Council for the environmental and land-based sector, lists regional and national training courses on topics such as animal welfare, farm conservation, business management, bookkeeping, and environmental sustainability.

 Career development